ryan-mcclue/unsw/comp2511/ass2.md

 current through wire or activated switch (i.e. a single switch requires no wires)

-- on each tick; chained activation and deactivation

-{
-  "type": "light_bulb_off/switch_door/bomb",
-  "x": 1,
-  "y": 1,
-  "logic": "and/or/xor/co_and"
-}

 interface LogicalCondition {
   boolean condition(Gamemap m, Position p);